LiberTEM/LiberTEM-live/docs/source/detectors/merlin.rst

 Simulator
 ---------

-A simple simulator for testing live acquisition without the actual hardware is included in LiberTEM-live.
-It replays an MIB dataset and accepts the following
+A simple simulator that replays MIB datasets is included in LiberTEM-live.

-parameters:
+Note that it is not a complete simulation of the Merlin software and detector, but rather only meant for integration testing and development without access to a real detector.

+The simulator accepts the following parameters:

 .. code-block:: shell

     (libertem) $ libertem-live-mib-sim --help
     Usage: libertem-live-mib-sim [OPTIONS] PATH

+      Minimal Merlin simulator.
+Point PATH at a .hdr file, and that mib dataset will be replayed over the data socket.

     Options:
       --nav-shape <INTEGER INTEGER>...
-    --continuous
+      --continuous                    In untriggered mode, send a single continuous acquisition by repeating the
+                                      input file indefinitely (or `max_runs`
+                                      times)
       --cached [NONE|MEM|MEMFD]
       --host TEXT                     Address to listen on (data, control, and trigger sockets)
       --data-port INTEGER
       --control-port INTEGER
+      --trigger-port INTEGER
       --wait-trigger                  Wait for a SOFTTRIGGER command on the control port, or a trigger signal on the trigger socket
+      --manual-trigger                Wait for a manual trigger by user input after ARM
       --garbage                       Send garbage before trigger.
 Implies --wait- trigger
-    --max-runs INTEGER
+      --max-runs INTEGER              Maximum number of runs through the input file in continuous mode
       --help                          Show this message and exit.

 A suitable MIB dataset for testing can be downloaded at https://zenodo.org/record/5113449.